JDaance/TSDZ2-Smart-EBike-1/README.md

 TL;DR

+Have stm8flash with patch installed.
+Since I did my first work stm8flash has merged the patch so an official release might work.
+Otherwise use my branch and do make && make install or something like that

-To mess with settings, before flashing run java -jar JavaConfigurator.jar
+To mess with settings, before flashing run and press the compile button to save (wont actually compile or flash anything) java -jar JavaConfigurator.jar

 To compile run the following and select no on backup and flash questions ./compile_and_flash_20.sh <name of build>

 To then flash run
-stm8flash -c stlinkv2 -p "stm8s105?6" -w releases/TSDZ2-20.1C.2-2-<name of build>.hex
+stm8flash -c stlinkv2 -p "stm8s105?6" -w releases/TSDZ2-20.1C.2-2-immediateassist52V.hex